Mechsoft-Limited/iniswap-document/products/prediction/README.md

 ![](<../../.gitbook/assets/masthead (5) (4) (4) (5) (5).png>)

-iniswap Prediction is a fun and simple decentralized prediction market.
+Iniswap Prediction is a fun and simple decentralized prediction market.

 > ### Predict whether BNB's price will rise or fall – guess correctly to win!